antoine-amara/staticpack/README.md

 ## Create a production ready archive

-To build and package an optimized bundle for production just used the `package` command.
+To build, package an optimized bundle for production just used the `package` command.

 ```shell
 make package